 - Photography, nail art, pottery

-Sound familiar?
 Well, it turns out, collecting hobbies is the ultimate ADHD hobby.
-This "Shiny New Bauble Syndrome” as I like to call it (or more commonly known as "Shiny Object Syndrome") makes perfect sense when we look at what drives our ADHD brains: the hunt for dopamine.
+This "Shiny New Bauble Syndrome” as I call it (more commonly known as "Shiny Object Syndrome") makes perfect sense when looking at what drives our ADHD brains: the hunt for dopamine.

 ADHD and "Shiny Object Syndrome”

 One of the suspected key factors causing ADHD is a lower level of dopamine, an important mediator in the reward-motivation pathway.
-Due to a potential lower base level, ADHDers tend to experience everyday tasks as less rewarding than neurotypicals; we're more likely to be drawn to highly stimulating activities that promise quick dopamine hits.
+Due to a potential lower base level, ADHDers tend to experience everyday tasks as less rewarding than neurotypicals; we're more likely to be drawn to highly stimulating activities that promise quick dopamine hits, also known as "dopamine-seeking".

 These can take different forms, ranging from more or less harmless ones…